Issues tracker

 Our aim is to implement changes and improvements, to help the Council achieve its vision, that children and young people in Leeds with SEND, have the best possible start to life and equal opportunities to learn.

-For the latest updates visit the SEND and Inclusion Transformation page
+For the latest updates visit https://tinyurl.com/SENDTransformation

 Education: reduced timetables